 Kosrau I continued the policies of religious tolerance and inclusion as well as the ancient Persian antipathy towards slavery.
 Prisoners of war taken by the Roman Empire became slaves; those taken by the Sassanian Empire became paid servants.
 It was illegal to beat or in any way injure a servant, no matter one’s social class, and so the life of a 'slave' under the Sassanian Empire was far superior to slaves’ lives anywhere else.

 The Sassanian Empire is considered the height of Persian rule and culture in antiquity as it built upon the best aspects of the Achaemenid Empire and improved them.
-The Sassanian Empire, unlike most if not all others, never declined.
-It was still at full strength when it was conquered by the Muslim Arabs in the 7th century CE.
+The Sassanian Empire, like most if not all others, declined through weak rulers who made poor choices, the corruption of the clergy, and the onslaught of the plague in 627-628 CE.
+It was still hardly at full strength when it was conquered by the Muslim Arabs in the 7th century CE.
 Even so, Persian technological, architectural, and religious innovations would come to inform the culture of the conquerors and their religion.
 The high civilization of ancient Persia continues today with direct, unbroken ties to its past through the Iranian culture.

 Although modern-day Iran corresponds to the heartland of ancient Persia, The Islamic Republic of Iran is a multi-cultural entity.
 To say one is Iranian is to state one’s nationality while to say one is Persian is to define one’s ethnicity; these are not the same things.
 Even so, Iran’s multi-cultural heritage comes directly from the paradigm of the great Persian empires of the past, which had many different ethnicities living under the Persian banner, and that past is reflected in the diverse and welcoming character of Iranian society in the present day.